-What is the cost of a bid bond?
+What are the methods for enforcing a bid bond?

-What is the cost of a bid bond?
+What is the payout on a bid bond?

-Is it possible to receive a bid bond for free?
+Is it possible to obtain money back from a bid bond?

 A bid bond is a security deposit, usually equal to 10% of the contract price, that ensures you will finish the job.
 In most circumstances, getting your money back from a bid bond isn’t necessary because you can be sued for damages and other possible penalties if you don’t complete the project or follow through with what was agreed upon in your contract.
 However, there are some exceptions, such as when a corporation can request a refund at any point throughout the project’s development if things aren’t going as anticipated.